sportdeath/audiorw/README.md

     ./convert input.ext1 output.ext2

-The ```generate_a``` example generates stereo audio files similar to those described in the Write section in a variety of formats.
+The ```generate_a``` example generates stereo audio files similar to those described in the Write section in a variety of audio formats.

     ./generate_a